Glossary of Terms Used in New Jersey Business and Corporation Law

 Asset – Anything owned that has monetary value.

-Business Judgment – This term genrally means that directors of corporations will not be held personally liable for unwise business decisions provided that the directors made an informed decision and that decision was not tainted by self-interest.
+Business Judgment This term generally means that directors of corporations will not be held personally liable for unwise business decisions, provided that the directors made an informed decision and that decision was not tainted by self-interest.

-Bylaws – Bylaws are the rules and regulations adopted by a corporation for its internal governance.
-It usually contains provisions relating to shareholders, directors, officers and general corporate business.
-At the corporation’s initial meeting the bylaws are adopted.
+Bylaws – The rules and regulations adopted by a corporation for its internal governance.
+It usually contains provisions relating to shareholders, directors, officers, and general corporate business.
+At the corporation’s initial meeting, the bylaws are adopted.
 Bylaws are a private document not filed with any state authority.
 Bylaws are more flexible than the articles of incorporation under state laws because they are easier to amend.

-Carry Forward – To offset for tax purposes one period’s loss against a subsequent period’s net income.
-Losses which are unused may generally carry over to another year.
+Carry Forward To offset for tax purposes one period’s loss against a subsequent period’s net income.
+Unused losses generally carry over to another year.
 Such tax benefits may enhance the value of a target to a buyer burdened with high taxes.

-C Corporation – A C Corporation is simply a standard business corporation.
-It is called a C corporation because it is taxed under subsection C of the IRS code.
+C Corporation A C Corporation is simply a standard business corporation.
+It is called a C corporation because it is taxed under Section C of the Internal Revenue Code.

 Certificate of Authority to Do Business in NJ – A document issued to an out-of-state corporation evidencing that this corporation has the authority to do business in NJ.

-Close Corporations – A close corporation that possesses the following traits; a small number of shareholders; no ready market for the corporation’s stock; and substantial participation by the majority shareholders in the management of the corporation.
+Close Corporations A close corporation that possesses the following traits: a small number of shareholders; no ready market for the corporation’s stock; and substantial participation by the majority shareholders in the management of the corporation.
 Some states have close corporation statutes.
-This kind of corporation typically has 30 to 50 stockholders and is a good match for business in which the majority of stockholders is actively involved in the management of the company.
+This type of corporation typically has 30 to 50 stockholders and is a good fit for a business in which the majority of stockholders are actively involved in the company’s management.

-Common Stock – The primary stock of a corporation.
-This stock gives shareholders the right to participate in management of the corporation and give the shareholders a proportionate share of the dividends.
+Common Stock The primary stock of a corporation.
+This stock gives shareholders the right to participate in the management of the corporation and gives shareholders a proportionate share of the dividends.

-Corporate Record Book – Maintaining the proper records is very important to assure limited liability to corporate shareholders.
-The corporation should have a record book which contains a copy of the articles of incorporation, bylaws, initial and subsequent minutes of directors and shareholders meetings and a stock register.
+Corporate Record Book Maintaining the proper records is very important to ensure limited liability to corporate shareholders.
+The corporation should maintain a record book that contains a copy of the articles of incorporation, bylaws, initial and subsequent minutes of directors’ and shareholders’ meetings, and a stock register.

 Directors – Directors are elected by the shareholders.
-They manage or direct the affairs of corporation.
-Typically, the directors make only major business decisions, major policy changes and monitor the activities of the officer.
+They manage or direct the corporation’s affairs.
+Typically, the directors make only major business decisions and major policy changes, and monitor the officers’ activities.
 They are the people who primarily manage the corporation.

-Dissolution – Is the termination of a corporate’s legal existence.
-Dissolution may be caused many ways including, failure to file annual reports, failure to pay certain taxes, bankruptcy, or voluntary dissolution of the corporation by the shareholders and directors.
+Dissolution – Is the termination of a corporation’s legal existence.
+Dissolution may be caused in many ways, including failure to file annual reports, failure to pay certain taxes, bankruptcy, or voluntary dissolution by the shareholders and directors.

 Doing Business as (DBA) – A “DBA”, also known as an “assumed name”, is typically completed by making a filing at the county level where the business is located.
-This filing does not change the official name of the corporation; however, it allows the company to use additional names.
+This filing does not change the corporation’s official name; however, it allows the company to use additional names.

 Domestic Corporation – A corporation is a domestic corporation in the state where it has incorporated.